 Make your way to the Chiang Kai Shek Memorial Hall which is just a short walk from Jinfeng.
 The place is best visited in the afternoon since the façade faces the west.
 Before the Taipei 101 was built, this structure served as the city’s most iconic structure.
 While there, make sure to check out the changing of the guard ceremony which happens every hour on the hour.
 Opening hours: 9:00 to 18:00 / Admission: Free / Nearest MRT: Chiang Kai Shek Memorial Hall Station

 From here, it’s a short bus ride to Longshan Temple, one of the most popular temples in Taipei and a great example of classical Taiwanese architecture.
 It also offers a good peek at local religious life.
-Opening hours: 6:00 to 22:00 / Admission: Free / Nearest MRT: Long Shan Temple Station
+Two blocks away from the temple is the historic Bopiliao Walking Street where you can relive the olden days with Taisho (colonial Japanese) era architecture and try your hand at age-old crafts.
+Opening hours for Longshan Temple: 6:00 to 22:00 / Admission: Free / Nearest MRT: Long Shan Temple Station

 Depending on your pace, it’d be late afternoon by this time – just right to witness the lights turning on at the buzzing Ximending shopping area.
 This is equivalent to Taipei’s high street and you can find all sorts of brands here as well as several shops selling traditional delicacies and tea.
 The Red House is a symbol of the area and inside you can find plenty of independent stalls run by enterprising locals.
 If this is your first time in Taipei, you need to check out Ximending.
 Alternatively, you can also check out this handy guide on Taipei for first timers.
 Nearest MRT: Ximen Station